Luis-omega/vim-octizys/README.md

 # vim-octizys
-Vim pluging to add octizys file type
+Vim pluging to add octizys file type and tree-sitter related files for the octizys language.